Germany: New BSW party in kingmaker position in east – DW – 09/03/2024

 "Sahra Wagenknecht will of course be closely involved in the question of war and peace and everything that involves federal issues at the state level," said Wolf.

-She was prepared to take responsibility for her state, Zimmermann explained: "But if the Christian Democrats (CDU) and the Social Democrats (SPD) do not fundamentally change their policies, we will not take part in a coalition government here."
-Saxony's current State Premier Michael Kretschmer, of the conservative CDU, has not ruled out an alliance with the BSW.
+Zimmermann explained that she was prepared to take responsibility for her state.
+"But if the Christian Democrats (CDU) and the Social Democrats (SPD) do not fundamentally change their policies, we will not take part in a coalition government here," she added.

+Saxony's current state premier, Michael Kretschmer, of the conservative CDU, has not ruled out an alliance with the BSW.
 "It is not something I wished for, but I must acknowledge the realities," he told the Deutschlandfunk broadcaster.

-Political scientist Antonios Souris from Berlin's Free University suggested a compromise to overcome the parties' opposing positions on weapons deliveries to Ukraine and stationing missiles in Germany: A declaration of intent in the coalition agreement that the state would work for peace, or something similar.
+Political scientist Antonios Souris from Berlin's Free University suggested a compromise to overcome the parties' opposing positions on weapons deliveries to Ukraine and stationing missiles in Germany, in the form of a declaration of intent in the coalition agreement that the state would work for peace, or something similar.

 Between federal and state politics

-Such a non-binding declaration could be palatable for all the parties and their voters.
+Such a nonbinding declaration could be palatable for all the parties and their voters.
 "The CDU on a federal level may have learned not to interfere too much in state issues," Souris told DW.
 On the other hand, Wagenknecht will want her views to have weight in any coalition negotiations.
-"And there lies the question of how the CDU will react to this because that is what it ultimately comes down to," the expert emphasized.
+"And there lies the question of how the CDU will react to this, because that is what it ultimately comes down to," he emphasized.

-Even tricker is the post-election landscape in Thuringia, where the Left has led a minority government since 2019.
+Even trickier is the post-election landscape in Thuringia, where the Left has led a minority government since 2019.
 Now they have been voted out and it looks likely that the future state premier will come from the CDU.
 In theory, a three-way coalition with the BSW and the Left is possible.
-The problem: the CDU ruled out making coalition deals with either the AfD or the Left during its federal party conference back in 2018.
+The problem: the CDU ruled out making coalition deals with both the AfD and the Left during its federal party conference back in 2018.

 CDU federal chairman Friedrich Merz wants to stick to that pledge.
-Despite this, the BSW top candidate in Thuringia, Katja Wolf, hopes the state-level CDU is more flexible on this topic.
-"We will attempt to hold discussions for a new political culture in Thuringia, precisely on this point," she announced.
+Despite this, the BSW's Katja Wolf in Thuringia hopes the state-level CDU is more flexible on this topic.
+"We will attempt to hold discussions for a new political culture in Thuringia, precisely on this point," she said on Monday.

 The BSW party is self-confident in every respect.
-"Nobody can overlook us," said its Saxony top candidate Sabine Zimmermann.
+"Nobody can overlook us," said Zimmermann.
 Politics expert Antonios Souris also thinks the new party has a lot of potential.
-He labeled the timing of its founding and contesting state elections in eastern Germany a successful strategy — also looking ahead to next year's federal elections: "They will still have the novelty factor."
+He labeled the timing of its founding and contesting state elections in eastern Germany a successful strategy — also looking ahead to next year's federal election.

 BSW: Small teams, big impact